 Ljubljana is the capital of Slovenia and a charming central European city with a medieval core.
-In the city centre, you’ll find several captivating bridges, and maze-like streets full of small shops and cafes.
-Ljubljana’s old town and city centre are closed for traffic, which makes it the perfect city to stroll around in.
-This guide to Ljubljana covers my favourite things to do in Ljubljana in one epic day.
+In the city center, you’ll find several captivating bridges, and maze-like streets full of small shops and cafes.
+Ljubljana’s old town and city center are closed for traffic, which makes it the perfect city to stroll around in.
+This guide to Ljubljana covers my favorite things to do in Ljubljana in one epic day.

 Best things to do in Ljubljana in one day

 To this date, I haven’t found a European capital to be more beautiful Ljubljana.
 Picturesque charming old buildings, countless bridges with lots of character, and cafes serving food and drinks by the river.
 You can easily spend an entire afternoon just people-watching here!

 The central part of Ljubljana is completely closed for traffic as well (except delivery and emergency vehicles of course), which is a green initiative by the city.
 You should start your stroll at Preseren Square – the national poet (one of his poems is the Slovenian anthem) and if you look carefully enough you’ll even see which balcony he is looking at.

 Ljubljana Castle overviews the city in an almost fairy-tale-like setting.
 Originally the castle was a medieval fortress, constructed in the 11th century and rebuilt in the 12th century.
 You can either drive up to the castle, walk or take the funicular.
 The castle offers guided tours, exhibitions, and an unbeatable view of the city.